 The inspection team selects the audits, and the specific portions of those audits, that it will review, and the inspected firm is not allowed an opportunity to limit or influence the selections.
-Audit deficiencies that the inspection team may identify include a firm's failure to identify, or to address appropriately, financial statement misstatements, including failures to comply with disclosure requirements, as well as a firm's failure to perform, or to perform sufficiently, certain necessary audit procedures.
-An inspection may not involve the review of all of the firm's audits, nor is it designed to identify every deficiency in the reviewed audits.
-Accordingly, a Board inspection report should not be understood to provide any assurance that a firm's audit work, or the
+Audit deficiencies that the inspection team may identify include a firm's failure to identify, or to address appropriately, financial statement misstatements, including failures to comply with disclosure requirements,8 as well as a firm's failure to perform, or to perform sufficiently, certain necessary audit procedures.
+An inspection may not involve the review of all of the firm's audit work, nor is it designed to identify every deficiency in the reviewed audits.
+Accordingly, a Board inspection report should not be understood to provide any assurance that a firm's audit work, or the relevant issuers' financial statements or reporting on ICFR, are free of any deficiencies not specifically described in an inspection report.